Karthaus, Pennsylvania

 Karthaus is an unincorporated community in Clearfield County, Pennsylvania, United States.
 The community is located along Pennsylvania Route 879, 18.2 mi east-northeast of Clearfield.
 Karthaus has a post office with ZIP code 16845, which opened on April 24, 1826.
 The community was named after Peter A. Karthaus, the proprietor of a local blast furnace.

+Demographics

+The United States Census Bureau defined Karthaus as a census designated place (CDP) in 2023.